VF Corporation

-VF Corporation (formerly Vanity Fair Mills until 1969) is an American global apparel and footwear company founded in 1899 by John Barbey and headquartered in Denver, Colorado.
-The company's 13 brands are organized into three categories: Outdoor, Active and Work.
-The company controls 55% of the U.S. backpack market with the JanSport, Eastpak, Timberland, and The North Face brands.
+VF Corporation (formerly Vanity Fair Mills until 1969) is an American apparel (clothing) and footwear company founded in 1899 by John Barbey and headquartered in Denver, Colorado.
+Its eleven brands are organized into three categories: Outdoor, Active and Work.

+In 2015, the firm controlled 55% of the U.S. backpack market with the JanSport, Eastpak, Timberland, and The North Face brands.

 History

-In October 1899, John Barbey and a group of investors established the company as Reading Glove and Mitten Manufacturing Company (or simply The Reading Glove) in Reading, Pennsylvania.
+In October 1899 John Barbey and a group of investors established the company as Reading Glove and Mitten Manufacturing Company (or simply The Reading Glove) in Reading, Pennsylvania.
 Incorporated on December 4 later that year, they began with $11,000 in a 320 sqft factory that was leased for $60/month.

 Expanding into silk lingerie in 1913, The Reading Glove was renamed Schuylkill Silk Manufacturing, branding its lingerie line as Vanity Fair.
 Soon thereafter, the company name changed in turn to Vanity Fair Mills, eventually going public in 1951.

-In 1969, the H.D.
+In 1969 the H.D.
 Lee Company (now Lee) was acquired, accompanied by Vanity Fair Mills changing to VF Corporation.
 By 1982 VF posted profits of $15.5 million on sales of $184 million.
 Acquiring Blue Bell Inc. for US$762 million in 1986, VF added Wrangler, JanSport, Rustler, Jantzen, and Red Kap to its portfolio, effectively doubling its size and making it the largest publicly-held clothing company.
 VF would also become one of the two largest jeans makers in the world, making up 25% of the market.

-In 1998, VF moved its headquarters from Wyomissing, Pennsylvania to Greensboro, North Carolina to be closer to more of its operations.
+In 1998 VF moved its headquarters from Wyomissing, Pennsylvania, to Greensboro, North Carolina, to be closer to more of its operations.
 Also in the 1990s, VF would acquire the Bulwark Apparel brand.

-In the early 2000s, VF's acquisitions included The North Face and Eastpak in 2000; and Kipling, Napapijri, and Vans in 2004.
-The company sold its 'Vanity Fair Intimates' lingerie business to Fruit of the Loom for US$350 million in cash on 23 January 2007.
+In the early 2000s VF's acquisitions included The North Face and Eastpak in 2000; and Kipling, Napapijri, and Vans in 2004.
+The company sold its 'Vanity Fair Intimates' lingerie business to Fruit of the Loom for US$350 million in cash on January 23, 2007.
 Later that month, VF acquired Eagle Creek.
 Also in 2007, VF acquired Majestic Athletic on February 28, followed by a $885-million purchase of 7 for all Mankind and Lucy Activewear on July 26.